d3cim/dnscrypt-proxy-android/README.md

 - You can edit `dnscrypt-proxy.toml` as you wish located on `/sdcard/dnscrypt-proxy/dnscrypt-proxy.toml`, or `/data/media/0/dnscrypt-proxy/dnscrypt-proxy.toml`.
 - For more detailed configuration please refer to [official documentation](https://github.com/DNSCrypt/dnscrypt-proxy/wiki/Configuration).
-- For more support on a good privacy oriented setup, join with us at [dnscrypt-proxy-android | CHAT](https://t.me/qd_invitations) on Telegram.
+- For more support on a good privacy oriented setup, join our group at [dnscrypt-proxy-android | CHAT](https://t.me/qd_invitations) on Telegram.

 #### AFWall+ users only